Sylius/Sylius/docs/plugins/plugin-development-guide/specification.rst

         }
     }

-First step is done - we have a failing test, that would be green when we implement a desired functionality.
+First step is done - we have a failing test, that that is going to go green when we implement a desired functionality.